 The investment banking industry is in a phase of transition.
 We are nearing the end of a decade of significant change, and the industry is almost unrecognizable from the huge profit generator it once was.

 In this new environment, historical business models cannot deliver the required returns for shareholders.
 Average return on equity across the industry continues to bump along in the single digits, while revenues continue to decline in many lines of business.

 In the context of this fundamental shift, banks have been forced to make some tough decisions regarding market participation—and define a strategy for returning to growth.
 And whilst most have now settled on a strategy, no investment bank has yet been able to fully execute on a strategic vision.

-Therefore this year’s Top 10 Challenges for Investment Banks focuses heavily on the importance of execution – in meeting regulatory obligations, in fundamental business restructuring, and in revolutionising business models.
 Identifying a need and making the decision to change is a relatively short-term process, but real transformation can only be achieved through effective implementation.
 We believe that execution will be the defining challenge for next year and, indeed, for the coming decade.